travis-ci/travis.rb/README.md

 * List available templates on `travis init --help`.
 * List available services on `travis setup --help`.
+* Make `travis setup cloudfoundry` detect the target automatically if possible
+* Have `travis setup` ask if you want to deploy/release from current branch if not on master.
 * Give autocompletion on zsh [superpowers](http://ascii.io/a/5139).
 * Add `Repository#github_language`.